jessamynsmith/Alexa/README.md

   ]
 }
 ```

+      There is only one slot - a LITERAL named Control to handle a finite set of known values.

 9) Copy the contents of the Roku Github repo file <strong>SampleUtterances.txt</strong> and paste into the
  Sample Utterances box.